lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

 In a web browser go to `data.lsst.cloud <https://data.lsst.cloud/>`_, select the Portal Aspect, and log in.

 **2. Select the DP1 Catalogs tab.**
 On the Portal landing page, click on the tab labeled "DP1 Catalogs".
+Leave the default table selection.

 **3. Enter Constraints.**
-Check the box to the left of the "Spatial" section (uncheck the other two if checked), and click on the "Multi-object" button.
+Check the box to the left of the "Spatial" section (uncheck the other two if checked), and click on the "Multi-object" button next to "Spatial Type".

 .. figure:: images/portal-102-4-1.png
     :name: portal-102-4-1
     :alt:

     Figure 1.
+The interface to upload a table.

 **4. Upload a table to the Portal.**
 Download the file with an example user table to your computer using the `link to file in GitHub containing the catalog <https://github.com/lsst/dp1_lsst_io/tree/main/docs/tutorials/portal/102/>`_.
-Click on "upload file".

-**5. Load table.**
-After uploading, the pop-up window will show a list of the columns it found, named according to the header.
-Make sure that the ra and dec columns in the file are labeled "ra" and "dec" and are displayed in the list.
-Click the "Load Table" button.
+In the pop-up window for table uploads, select "Upload file" and click on "Choose File".
+Select the downloaded file and click the "Load Table" button.

 .. figure:: images/portal-102-4-2.png
     :name: portal-102-4-2
     :alt:

     Figure 2.
-The interface to upload a table.
+The pop-up window after uploading a table, with a list of columns shown.

-**6. Select columns and set the radius for matching.**
+**5. Select columns and set the radius for cross-matching.**
-Click the arrow next to "Position Columns.
-Indicate which of the uploaded table columns to use for spatial matching (ra and dec).
-Indicate which of the DP1 catalog columns to use for the spatial matching (coord_ra and coord_dec).
+Click the drop down menu under "Position Columns (from the uploaded table).
+Indicate which of the uploaded table columns to use for spatial matching ("ra" and "dec").
+Click the drop down menu under "Position Columns (from the selected table on the right).
+Indicate which of the DP1 table columns to use for spatial matching ("coord_ra" and "coord_dec").
 Set the search radius to 1 arcseconds.

 .. figure:: images/portal-102-4-3b.png
     :name: portal-102-4-3b
     :alt:

     Figure 3.
+The interface to select

-**7. Click search.**
+**6. Click search.**
 At lower left, click the blue button named "Search".
+Leave the default row limit.

-**8. Review the results**.
+**7. Review the results**.
 This search returns 8579 matching objects.

 .. figure:: images/portal-102-4-4.png
     :name: portal-102-4-4